2018 New Hampshire Senate election: Background

-In the 2016 New Hampshire state elections, Republicans held on to their majority in the New Hampshire Senate by a margin of 14–10.
+In the 2016 New Hampshire state elections, Republicans retained their majority in the State Senate by a margin of 14–10, with neither party making net gains.
 Republicans also maintained control of the New Hampshire House of Representatives.
-In addition, Republican Chris Sununu won the open 2016 New Hampshire gubernatorial election giving the New Hampshire Republican Party total control of the state government for the first time since Republican governor Craig Benson was defeated by Democrat John Lynch in the 2004 New Hampshire gubernatorial election.
+In addition, Republican Chris Sununu won the open 2016 gubernatorial election, giving the Republican Party total control of the state government for the first time since 2005.

 In the aftermath of his 2016 election, then president-elect Donald Trump claimed in a tweet that voter fraud had occurred in New Hampshire.
 In February 2017, Trump advisor Stephen Miller reaffirmed that position by claiming "busing voters in to New Hampshire is widely known by anyone who’s worked in New Hampshire politics".
 These claims were called "baseless" by several observers.

 In response to those allegations, the Republican majorities in the New Hampshire General Court drafted bills changing voter registration rules.
 Senate Bill 3 (SB 3) passed both chambers of the New Hampshire General Court on party-line votes and was signed in to law by Governor Sununu on July 10, 2017.
 The new law requires voters to declare a "domicile" in New Hampshire.
 It also included jail sentences of up to one year or a fine of up to $5,000, if voters registered and not provided necessary paperwork as proof within 10 day or 30 days in smaller towns.
 Republicans pointed to over 5,000 voters who voted in the 2016 election after identifying with an out-of-state driver's licence, that have not gotten an in-state licence as of September 2017.
 Democrats suspected a voter suppression scheme, that targeted college students, that they think are most likely to use identification issued by other states.

 The League of Women Voters, the New Hampshire Democratic Party and several college students challenged the new law in court.
 They pointed to the Supreme Court's decision in Symm v.
 United States, that guaranteed college students the right to vote at their university.
 The trial judge of the Hillsborough Superior Court decided on October 22, 2018, that the state cannot apply the law in the upcoming elections.
 The Attorney General of New Hampshire's office then filed an emergency motion with the New Hampshire Supreme Court.
 The State Supreme Court sided with the state in a unanimous 5-0 decision arguing that overturning the law so close to elections was potentially confusing and disruptive.
 The State Supreme Court did not decide on the merits of the law in this decision.
 Therefore, SB3 was first applied in the 2018 elections.